FaithKaisara/WMD/README.md

 -HTML5
 -CSS3
 -JavaScript
--GIMP- Graphical Image Manipulation Photoshop
+-GIMP- Graphical Imagie Manipulation Photoshop

 Collaboraters Sought
 I'm looking for collaborators to work with me on this wonderful project